-FORM NO. 1

-UNITED STATES DISTRICT COURT DISTRICT OF MISSISSIPPI

-PLAINTIFF

-VS. CIVIL ACTION NO

-DEFENDANT

-ORDER DIRECTING ISSUANCE OF THE PROCESS OF ATTACHMENT AND GARNISHMENT, RULE B(3)(a)

-In accordance with FRCP Supplemental Rule (B)(1) and L.A.R.
-(B)(3)(a), the

-Clerk is directed to issue the summons and process of attachment and garnishment of

-the property listed below:

-SO ORDERED at, Mississippi, this day of

-, 20

-UNITED STATES DISTRICT/MAGISTRATE JUDGE

-Order Submitted by: (Name of Plaintiff's Attorney) (MS Bar No.) (Firm Name) (Mailing Address) (City, State & Zip Code) (Telephone No.) (Facsimile No.) (E-mail Address) (Attorney for Plaintiff)
+FORM NO. 1 UNITED STATES DISTRICT COURT DISTRICT OF MISSISSIPPI PLAINTIFF VS. CIVIL ACTION NO. DEFENDANT ORDER DIRECTING ISSUANCE OF THE PROCESS OF ATTACHMENT AND GARNISHMENT, RULE B(3)(a) In accordance with FRCP Supplemental Rule (B)(1) and L.A.R.
+(B)(3)(a), the Clerk is directed to issue the summons and process of attachment and garnishment of the property listed below: SO ORDERED at , Mississippi, this day of , 20.
+UNITED STATES DISTRICT/MAGISTRATE JUDGE Order Submitted by: (Name of Plaintiff's Attorney) (MS Bar No.) (Firm Name) (Mailing Address) (City, State & Zip Code) (Telephone No.) (Facsimile No.)

-BIGINGS OF MICSISSIFT

-PLAII NTIFF

-vs. CIVIL ACTION NO.

-DEFE ENDANT

-PROCESS OF ATTACHMENT AND GARNISHMENT, RULE B(1)

-то: The United States Marshal United States District Court District of Mississippi

-The complaint in this action was filed in the Division of this court on

-· · · · · · · · · · · · · · · · · · ·

-In accordance with FRCP Supplemental Rule (B) and L.A.R.
-B(1), you are

-direct ed to attach and garnish the property indicated below:

-DESCRIPTION

-location (Describe the property to be attached and garnished in sufficient detail, including on of the property, to permit the United States Marshal to effect the seizure.)

-You must also give notice of the attachment and garnishment to every person to

-whom n notice is required by FRCP Supplemental Rule B, L.A.R.
+DISTRICT OF MISSISSIPPI PLAINTIFF VS. CIVIL ACTION NO DEFENDANT PROCESS OF ATTACHMENT AND GARNISHMENT, RULE B(1) TO: The United States Marshal United States District Court District of Mississippi The complaint in this action was filed in the Division of this court or In accordance with FRCP Supplemental Rule (B) and L.A.R.
+B(1), you are directed to attach and garnish the property indicated below: DESCRIPTION (Describe the property to be attached and garnished in sufficient detail, including location of the property, to permit the United States Marshal to effect the seizure.)
+You must also give notice of the attachment and garnishment to every person to whom notice is required by FRCP Supplemental Rule B, L.A.R.
 A(9) and L.A.R.
-B(4), as

-identi fied below by the plaintiff and any practices of your office.
+B(4), as identified below by the plaintiff and any practices of your office.
 (List notice parties).

-DATED at, Mississippi, this day of,
+DATED at, Mississippi, this day of, CLERK By: Deputy Clerk

-CLERK

-By: Deputy Clerk